 First, cut out all your pieces on the appropriate card stock.
-To do this, upload to your software (I am using Cricut Design Space), ungroup all layers, change the top layer of each color to Score, then select color’s layers (Score and Cut), and click Attach.
+To do this, upload to your software (I am using Cricut Design Space), ungroup all layers, change the top layer of each color to Score, then select all that color’s layers (both Score and Cut), and click Attach.
 Here’s what that looks like:

 Step 1: Upload and Ungroup (orange circle).

 Step 2: Change the top layer of each color to Score.

 Step 3: Select the Score and Cut layers of each color, then click Attach.